sciZer0/7/v/README.md

 <h1>10 &nbsp Contributors</h1>

-On the Vote Blockchain, there are 100 (up to 150) Contributors who can be contributing in the Vote blockchain, necessarily in two roles simultaneously:
+On the Vote Blockchain, in the list, there are 100 (up to 150) Contributors who can be contributing in the Vote blockchain.

+Each Contributor can be contributing in the Vote blockchain necessarily in two roles simultaneously:

 * as Validator, and
 * as Developer.

 Each Contributor is a person (possibly anonymous) with their Public Address.

-Each applicant (person, possibly anonymous) is appointed to the position of Contributor by users (Voters) through Competitive Quadratic Voting.
+Any person (possibly anonymous) is appointed to the position of Contributor only by users (Voters) through Competitive Quadratic Voting.

 Each applicant (person, possibly anonymous) must find a way to prove their qualification and usefulness for the Vote blockchain and for this can use Hyde Park.

-The first 100 persons (possibly anonymous) are appointed to the positions of Contributor by the Initiative Group.
+The first 50 persons (possibly anonymous) are appointed to the positions of Contributor by the Initiative Group.

-Contributors may recieve donations from users (Voters).
+All Contributors being in the list may recieve donations from users (Voters).